-The story of a Raymond's relationship with his father, told through the experience of the books his father read to him when he was a boy, and how those reading sessions helped create the man that Raymond would become.
-Featuring Ray Bradbury, Spiderman, and the Minotaur, with a climax no one could possibly predict, all wrapped into an hour.
+The story of a Raymond's relationship with his father, told through the experience of the books his father read to him when he was a boy, and how those reading sessions helped create the man that Raymond is today.
+Threaded with Ray Bradbury, Spiderman, and the Minotaur, among others, and a climax no one could possibly predict, all wrapped into an hour.

 Written and performed by: Corin Raymond